-- .1 The Contractor shall provide to the Contract Administrator digital (pdf) copies of Shop Drawings and corresponding submittal transmittal form(s) complete with the information specified in Subsection 1.3 Submission Requirements. - .2 The Contractor shall simultaneously email the .pdf version of these same Shop Drawings and submittal transmittal forms to the Contract Administrator.
-The Contractor shall ensure the .pdf version of the Shop Drawings and corresponding submittal transmittal form(s) are identical to the printed copies being distributed for review.
-When the total size of the e-mail is greater than 5 MB, the Contractor shall post the .pdf version of the Shop Drawings and submittal transmittal form(s) to an accessible place on the internet (provided by the Contract Administrator) and an e-mail notification is to be sent to all parties listed above when posting is complete. - .3 The routing and the names of individuals responsible for receiving submittals will be identified by the Contract Administrator at the pre-construction meeting held pursuant to D4.2. - .4 Upon review of the Shop Drawings, the Contract Administrator will e-mail the .pdf version of the annotated Shop Drawings and corresponding transmittal form(s) to the Contractor.
-When the total size of the e-mail is greater than 5 MB, the Contract Administrator will post the .pdf version of the Shop Drawings and corresponding transmittal form(s) to the same accessible place on the internet and an e-mail notification will be sent to the Contractor.
+- .1 The Contractor shall provide a pdf version of the Shop Drawings and corresponding submittal forms to the Contract Administrator via email for review.
+Each submittal shall have a unique number.
+These electronic files shall be named according to Section 01300 Submittals, Clause 1.3.2.5.1. and be complete with the information specified in Clause 1.3 Submission Requirements. - .2 When the total size of the email is greater than 5 MB, the Contractor shall post the pdf version of the Shop Drawings and submittal transmittal form(s) to an accessible place on the internet (provided by the Contract Administrator) and an e-mail notification is to be sent to all parties listed above when posting is complete. - .3 The routing and the names of individuals responsible for receiving submittals will be identified by the Contract Administrator at the pre-construction meeting held pursuant to D4.2. - 4 Upon review of the Shop Drawings, the Contract Administrator will e-mail the pdf version of the annotated Shop Drawings and corresponding transmittal form(s) to the Contractor.
+When the total size of the email is greater than 5 MB, the Contract Administrator will post the pdf version of the Shop Drawings and corresponding transmittal form(s) to the same accessible place on the internet and an e-mail notification will be sent to the Contractor.
 Two (2) printed copies of the reviewed Shop Drawings will be sent back to the Contractor.